Hyperballistic transport in dense systems of charged particles under ac electric fields: Diffusivity

 \section{Diffusivity}

-The mean square displacement of the Brownian particle is Under field-off ICs, with a Markovian kernel, we get The second term is a new contribution due to the polarization of the bath, which may be observable even for large times $t$ if the field's intensity $E_0^2$ is large enough.
+The mean square displacement of the Brownian particle is Under field-off ICs, and with a Markovian kernel that obeys the Markovian FDT given in Eq. \eqref{delta}, we get The second term is a new contribution due to the polarization of the bath, which may be observable even for large times $t$ if the field's intensity $E_0^2$ is large enough.
 The diffusivity, $D(t)=\langle\{x(t)-x_0\}^2\rangle/(2t)$, is

 where we have introduced the dimensionless quantity

 Eqs. (\ref{eq:diffusivity1-2},~\ref{eq:adimensionalField}) are Eqs. (\ref{eq:diffusivity1},~\ref{eq:E1}) of the main text.\\